-My shampoo of choice for a maintenance wash is Bilt-Hamber Auto Wash.
-When I’m doing a full detail, I want to strip as much of the old wax off as possible, so I use Chemical Guy’s Clean Slate.
+My shampoo of choice for a maintenance wash is the Garage Therapy Car Shampoo.
+When I’m doing a full detail, I want to strip as much of the old wax off as possible, so I use Garage Therapy Decontamination Shampoo.

 Remember to wash your car from top to bottom.
 Keep checking your wash mitt every time you wash a section and then thoroughly rinse it by spraying it down with a jet wash or in a rinse bucket, or swap it out for a new one if it becomes too dirty.